docker-mailserver/docker-mailserver/docs/content/config/best-practices/dkim_dmarc_spf.md

         When `check_pubkey = true;` is set, Rspamd will query the DNS record for each DKIM selector, verifying each public key matches the private key configured.

-        If there is a mismatch, a warning will be omitted to the Rspamd log `/var/log/supervisor/rspamd.log`.
+        If there is a mismatch, a warning will be emitted to the Rspamd log `/var/log/supervisor/rspamd.log`.

     [docs-rspamd-override-d]: ../security/rspamd.md#manually